joakimmj/md-tangle/README.md

 helloWorld.js HelloWorld.md styles
 ```

-> If one wishes to use Python 2, one could easily install `md-tangle2` instead.

 ## Documentation

 The [documentation][8] for `md-tangle` is of course written in Markdown, and tangles to the source